Dog sense of smell: Comparison to humans

 Dogs have vastly more powerful noses than humans.
 The typical dog's nose is 100,000 to 1 million times as sensitive as a human's, and the most sensitive breed, the bloodhound, has a sense of smell which can be up to 100 million times as sensitive.
 Additionally, dogs have much larger olfactory mucosa and a larger part of the brain dedicated to odors.
 Whereas in humans, 5% of the brain is dedicated to odors, in dogs this figure is 33%.
-Dogs are able to detect odors 9 orders of magnitude more faint than humans, who can detect odors up to 1 ppb.
+Dogs can detect odors 9 orders of magnitude more faint than humans, who can detect odors up to 1 ppb.

 Conditions affecting ability

 Many factors can affect a dog's ability to smell, including age, sex, breed, disease, diet and environmental conditions.
 As dogs grow older, their performance and ability to learn new smells is reduced.
-Female dogs have a greater sense of smell than males.
+Male dogs have a keener sense of smell than female dogs during tracking when determining the direction of a scent trail.
 A variety of diseases can decrease a dog's sense of smell, such as canine distemper and nasal mites.
 Dogs have an enhanced sense of smell when fed a high-fat, low-protein diet.
 There are a number of theories for this.

 Humidity improves a dog's ability to detect scents, due to lingering odors trapped by water vapor and increased humidity within the dog's nose.
 Higher temperatures increase the presence of odor molecules in the air, especially at the level of a dog's nose, but kill bacteria useful in detecting scents and can decrease a dog's ability to work.

 Wind also has an effect on a dog's sense of smell.
 Winds which are too low decrease effective range, while winds which are too high make detection difficult.
 The optimal range is 3 to 10 km/h.
 Turbulence reduces a dog's ability to track scents.